EPISODE 1

 Gabriel: Yes, exactly!

-Michelle: Right, so you make your way to, like, the Chilean border control, and they were so lovely, they gave us coffee.
+Michelle: Right, so you make your way to, like, the Chilean border control, and they were so lovely.
+They gave us coffee.
 They’re like, “Oh, you guys look cold.
 You want some coffee?” you know.
-We asked the border people there like, “How many people like are coming through here?”
+We asked the border people there, like, “How many people like are coming through here?”
 And they’re like, “Seven a month.”
 The thing I think that makes it difficult is that you sort of have to find your way to the Argentinian border control, and there’s some maps that you can find, and you can kinda see the trails, and there is this, like, bridge, ‘cause you have to cross this big river and, it was built for sheep.
 So we had to take our stuff over, like one bag at a time.

 Gabriel: How many of you were there?

 Michelle: There was five.
-So one bag at a time, and we really didn’t want two people on the bridge at the same time, ‘cause it looked like it might be a little… We didn’t’ want, we didn’t want it to be too heavy, you know.
+So one bag at a time, and we really didn’t want two people on the bridge at the same time, ‘cause it looked like it might be a little… We didn’t want it to be too heavy, you know.
 Took the bikes over and stuff.
 Then you’re in a part of Argentina that’s way further north than where you were trying to go.
 So, if you’re trying to continue on and go to like El Chaltén, and then go to, like, El Calafate, and then eventually, like, Torres del Paine, you’re going way, way far out of the way.
 You might add as many days riding to your trip as you would waiting, you know.
 It was cool.
 It was, like, fun.
 So I feel happy to have had the experience I had, even though it wasn’t the ferry that you took.

 Gabriel: There are very few people who attempt that crossing, at least nowadays.
 Who knows, it might become more popular.
 You’re in a select group, I think.
 It’s a very unknown crossing.
 And then somehow, on the Argentinean side, you got back to civilization.
 Did you make it to Route 40?